BenjaminHao/DailyProblems/C01_ArraysAndStrings/04_IfStringsAreAnagrams/README.md

+# Question 1.4
-# Write a method to decide if two strings are anagrams or not.
+## Write a method to decide if two strings are anagrams or not.

 ## Thinking
 ### What are anagrams?